aws/aws-advanced-jdbc-wrapper/examples/SpringHibernateExample/README.md

 Create a Gradle project with the following project hierarchy:

 ```
-├───.mvn
-│   └───wrapper
-├───pom.xml
 └───src
     ├───main
         ├───java
         │   └───example
-        |       ├───mvp
+        |       ├───data
-        |           ├───MVP.java
+        |           ├───Example.java
-        |           └───MVPRepository.java
+        |           └───ExampleRepository.java
         │       └───SpringHibernateExampleApplication.java
         └───resources
                 └───application.yml
 ```

-> Note: this sample code assumes the target database contains a table named MVP that can be generated using the SQL queries provided in `src/main/resources/mvp.sql`.
+> Note: this sample code assumes the target database contains a table named Example that can be generated using the SQL queries provided in `src/main/resources/example.sql`.

 `SpringHibernateExampleApplication.java` contains the following the code: